 - Materials and construction.
 If you aren’t concerned about the quality of your cabinetry or how long it will last, then head right over to IKEA for some cheap, laminate options at a low price.
 If, however, you’re looking for something that’s going to last as long as you’re in your home and well beyond, without showing signs of wear and tear, then you need to take a closer look at the materials and construction.
 You’ll pay for quality, no doubt, but you want to make sure that you’re getting what you pay for with the level of resources and craftsmanship.
 For this reason, you’ll probably want to avoid laminates and particle board in favor of solid wood construction.
 And if you see dovetail or mortise-and-tenon joints used rather than a simple miter or lap, you’re in business.

 - Scalability options.
 You don’t want to find yourself too limited when it comes to finding the cabinetry that works best for your kitchen.
 But rather than shelling out beaucoup bucks for custom cabinets, you’d probably like to at least try to find pre-fab options that will meet your needs, providing you with the quality and function you seek for just a little less money.
-In this case you’ll need to find a company that has options for scalability, including cabinetry of varying sizes, shapes, and configurations, as well as interior options like moveable shelving, rolling shelves, and so on, you can read more at Gamma Cabinetry.
+In this case you’ll need to find a company that has options for scalability, including cabinetry of varying sizes, shapes, and configurations, as well as interior options like pull out shelves, rolling shelves, and so on, you can read more at Gamma Cabinetry.

 - Cost of unit and installation.
 Any time you’re undertaking a home improvement project, cost is of paramount concern.
 Of course, you stand to see a good return on investment with kitchen upgrades, but the more you spend, the less you’re likely to get back.
 Still, quality and usability is important, not only during your time in the house, but when it comes to making a future sale.
 So don’t hesitate to comparison shop and try to get the best price you can for quality goods and services.